George Scott (missionary): Biography

-Scott was born 18 June 1804 in Edinburgh, Scotland, to Robert Scott, a master tailor, and Margaret Lumley.
+Scott was born on 18 June 1804 in Edinburgh, Scotland, to Robert Scott, a master tailor, and Margaret Lumley.
 He grew up in a very religious home.
 On 2 April 1824 he married Elizabeth Masson; however, she died just a few years later in 1828.
 Scott was raised Presbyterian but eagerly joined the Wesleyan Methodist Church in 1827, engaging in lay ministry work and becoming a Sunday school teacher.
 He became a local preacher the next year and was ordained by the Wesleyan Methodist Missionary Society in 1830.

 That year, Scott was sent to Stockholm to take over Joseph Rayner Stephens' work.
 He first worked as a religious teacher and preacher for industrialist Samuel Owen and the British workers in his factory.
 His goal, while perhaps initially to spread Methodist teachings, was to inspire spiritual renewal among the people in a manner that deemphasized religious sectarianism.
 He learned Swedish quickly, and in 1831 also began to preach and hold meetings in Swedish, in violation of the Conventicle Act banning all religious meetings other than those of the Church of Sweden.
 Thus, due to the controversy, "one of his important and successful strategies was to attract influential friends and fellow workers", including Count Mathias Rosenblad and Lord Bloomfield.

 In 1832, Owen and Scott initiated one of the first Swedish temperance societies, Kungsholmens Nykterhetsförening; the following year it expanded into the rest of the city of Stockholm.
 In 1837, the two, along with Bengt Franc-Sparre, August von Hartmansdorff, Jöns Jacob Berzelius, Anders Retzius, and others, founded the Svenska nykterhetssällskapet (the Swedish Temperance Society).
 The organization would reach over 100,000 members in the 1840s.

 In 1833, Scott married Janet Kelley.
 Their son James Scott (1835–1911) was a missionary to South Africa.
 Scott's missionary work grew and he founded several periodicals around this time, including Budbäraren, Missionstidningen, and Fosterlandsvännen.
 Scott initially had the support of some of the clergy from the Church of Sweden.
-Together with Owen, priest Johan Olof Wallin, bishop Carl Fredrik af Wingård, Rosenblad, and others, Scott founded the Swedish Mission Society (Svenska Missionssällskapet) in 1835, an organization for missions work among the Sámi people. af Wingård also prayed at the chapel's mission prayer that year.
+Together with Owen, priest Johan Olof Wallin, bishop Carl Fredrik af Wingård, Rosenblad, and others, Scott founded the Swedish Mission Society (Svenska Missionssällskapet) in 1835, an organization for mission work among the Sámi people. af Wingård also prayed at the chapel's mission prayer that year.